movingoolong/moving-oolong/content/posts/episode-1-the-beginning-of-the-end.md.md

 ---
 As our first episode, we do some basic introductions and explain our podcast name.
 Then we catch up with each other and discuss a movie we saw recently!

-Even though it's only 15 minutes long, hopefully this intro episode gets you excited for future ones🤩
+Even though it's only 15 minutes long, hopefully this intro episode gets you excited for future ones 🤩

 <iframe src="https://open.spotify.com/embed-podcast/episode/1R5u8jFJNqQdeWOjHBvvnc" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>